Platanos Y Collard Greens: Awards and nominations

+Reception

-ReceptionThe New York Times called Platanos “A modern day West Side Story … has developed a huge following among people who come to see it again and again.”
+The New York Times called Platanos “A modern-day West Side Story ... has developed a huge following among people who come to see it again and again.”
 The New York Post wrote “Cultures and passions collide with the poetics of Hip Hop.”
-Positive Community Magazine says “Platanos & Collard Greens is a spicy dish served with colorful … side dishes of humor … and straight up revelations that hit the spot.”
+Positive Community Magazine says “Platanos & Collard Greens is a spicy dish served with colorful ... side dishes of humor ... and straight up revelations that hit the spot.”
 La Diva Latina magazine wrote that “Platanos and Collard Greens is sweet, true fun!
 Bring your appetite for laughter when you go to see this novela set on stage!"
-And Linda Armstrong of the Amsterdam News called it “a play that everyone can relate to… a Hip-Hop drama… incorporating humor and utilizing extraordinary moving, and explosive poetry.
+And Linda Armstrong of the Amsterdam News called it “a play that everyone can relate to... a Hip-Hop drama... incorporating humor and utilizing extraordinary moving, and explosive poetry.
 [This play] wins on all levels: it entertains, educates, and leaves one satisfied.”
-Caribbean Life proclaimed “Moments of cutting edge insight mixed with laugh out loud humor… it will be easy to agree this show deserves to take its rightful place on Broadway as the year’s new hit.
+Caribbean Life proclaimed “Moments of cutting edge insight mixed with laugh out loud humor... it will be easy to agree this show deserves to take its rightful place on Broadway as the year's new hit.
 Catch it soon while you still can!”